Author: Dr Maneka Gnanasegaram, Dermatology Registrar, Waikato Hospital, Hamilton, New Zealand, 2011.

 Intralesional immunotherapy for melanoma metastases using T-VEC, Allovectin-7® and Rose Bengal is under investigation.

 With a range of new therapies being developed and studied for melanoma, some patients choose to participate in a clinical trial.
-This can mean having access to a treatment that wouldn’t otherwise be possible but often the effect of these treatments is not yet proven.
+This can mean having access to a treatment that wouldn’t otherwise be possible.

 A small, preliminary study suggested that beta blockers may prevent or delay recurrence of melanoma..